Controlling Excitons in Quasi-1D Perovskites by Dielectric Screening and Connectivity: Results and Discussion

-We now turn to the edge- and face-sharing geometries, shown in Fig.~\ref{Figure3}.
-The bandstructure of the edge-sharing structure, Fig.~\ref{Figure3}(a), shows little dispersion along the out-of-chain directions, $\Gamma$ to Z to U to X, and large electronic interactions along the in-chain direction, with the lowest electronic transition from VBM to CBM occurring at the high-symmetry point X. The position of the band gap is at a different $\mathbf k$-point than in the corner-sharing structure due to differing orbital interactions between the I and Pb orbitals at the points X and R (Fig.~S3).
-The DFT-PBE+SOC (Table \ref{Tab1}) band gap of the edge-sharing model structure is 1.90\,eV, with a G$_0$W$_0$ correction of 1.67\,eV.
-The exciton binding energy of 1082\,meV is significantly higher than that of the corner-sharing structure.
-Here, given the different point group of the high symmetry point X, group theory predicts that the onset of the absorption is composed of four bright states (Table~S2) one of which has a two orders of magnitude lower oscillator strength than the other three but is significantly brighter than the lowest-energy dark state in the corner-sharing structure (Table~\ref{Tab1}).
 Fig.~\ref{Figure3} (b) shows that the onset of the imaginary part of the dielectric function originates from the in-chain direction, while, contrary to the corner-sharing geometry, the direction of the highest intensity is the out-of-chain c-direction.
 This is because in the edge-sharing structure, out-of-chain (axial) I p orbitals contribute significantly more to the VBM than edge-connecting (equatorial) I p orbitals (Fig.~S3).
 This out-of-chain intensity is also present when the distance between the chains is increased (Fig.~S4).
 Additionally, we note that excitonic absorption in the edge-sharing geometry has a more complex signature compared to the corner-sharing structure, arising from transitions between the relatively flat bands that comprise the band edges.
-The exciton wavefunction, shown in Fig.~\ref{Figure3}(c), is much more localized in the in-chain direction as compared to the corner-sharing structure.
-We find that 99\% of the exciton wavefunction extents 20.79 {\AA} in the in-chain direction (Table \ref{Tab1}).
+The exciton wavefunction, shown in Fig.~\ref{Figure3}(c), is much more localized in the in-chain direction as compared to the corner-sharing structure, with an in-chain spatial extent of 20.79 {\AA} (Table~\ref{Tab1}).